 - Take an optional 12-month sandwich placement to gain valuable industry employment experience

-You will study in an excellent working and learning environment with research-informed teaching and accessible and appropriate support for all aspects of student academic and personal skills development.
+You will study in an excellent learning environment with research-informed teaching, providing accessible and tailored support for all aspects of academic and personal skills development.
 You will also benefit from access to interdisciplinary cross-department specialists within The University of Winchester Business School and links to the British Computer Society.

 Pre-approved for a Masters